Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

 A shell script for backing up the Ubuntu system.
 It has two modules: 1. a customisable full directory backup and 2. system-critical information backup.

 ### Module 1: File Backup
-Module 1 copies all files from a source directory to a destination directory.
-The customisable parameters can be found in [Configuration — Module 1](#module-1).
+Module 1 copies all files from a source directory to a destination directory (See [Configuration — Module 1](#module-1) for customisable parameters).

 ### Module 2: System-Critical Information Backup